This page is about the cookies and similar technologies that may be set on your device when you visit a TfL website, and how you can manage them.

 We'll always keep our cookies lists as up to date as possible.

-Sometimes, we embed images or videos from websites such as YouTube and Flickr.
+Sometimes, we embed images or videos from websites such as YouTube.

 As a result, when you visit a page featuring such content, you may be

 presented with cookies from these websites.
 We do not control these

 cookies and cannot prevent these sites or domains from collecting

 You should check the relevant third-party website for more

 information about them and how to opt out.
 If you are not logged in to

 their services, they will not know who you are but may still gather